mukurgupta/NFT-Minting-dApp-with-Neural-Style-Transfer/README.md

 # Neural Styled NFT Minter
-## NFT Minting DdApp with Neural Style Transfer
+## NFT Minting dApp with Neural Style Transfer

-Neural Styled NFT Minter can generate and deploy NFTs using Deep Learning based Neural Style Transfer to enable computer generated creative art pieces
+Neural Styled NFT Minter can generate and deploy NFTs on blockchain using Deep Learning based Neural Style Transfer to enable computer generated creative art pieces

 ## How to run the Code